Participate in a Study

 The Emotion, Culture, and Psychophysiology Laboratory is a research and teaching laboratory.
-We work with undergraduate students, post-baccalaureate students, and graduate students.
+We work with undergraduate students, post-baccalaureate student volunteers, and graduate students.
 Dr. Roberts is a faculty research mentor for students in ASU’s Master of Science in Psychology

 Participate as a research assistant in the lab for independent study credit or on a volunteer basis.
 Tasks may include: